Hermit crabs produce brown bubbles due to injury, illness, dehydration, overheating, post-purchase syndrome, dirt in the shell, and social isolation.

 4/ Post-Purchase Syndrome

 Newly-purchased hermit crabs, especially those bought from seafront stores with painted shells, can get post-purchase syndrome (PPS).

 PPS refers to hermit crabs having difficulty coping with environmental change and traveling hundreds of miles to their new home after being taken from the beach.

 - Loss of legs

 - Loss of appetite

-On that note, your hermit crab may appear to bubble due to its molting period.
-If your hermit crab is molting, it often develops a small, grayish-black bubble on the left side of its abdomen.
-This bubble isn’t actually a bubble.
-Instead, it is a reserve of fat and water that the hermit crab can access during the molting process.
+If a hermit crab is molting, it often develops a small, grayish-black bubble on the left side of its abdomen.
+This isn’t a bubble but a reserve of fat and water that the hermit crab can access during molting.

 - Excessive digging